tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LP_Stu_Parallel_Categories.md

 This activity involves a student volunteering to tell the story of Alleghany property assessments.
 A student will present the parallel categories plot from the student activity, and provide some findings regarding dimensional patterns.

+This activity is a revised version of the turn and teach activity type; however, instead of students working as teams, one student will lead the teaching.

 **Files:**

 * [categorical_property_evaluation.ipynb](Activities/11-Stu_Categorical_Evaluation/Solved/categorical_evaluation.ipynb)